November 10, 316

 German reformer Martin Luther is born in Eisleben, Germany

-New Jersey’s governor, William Franklin, signs the charter for Queen’s College, New Brunswick, which will later be renamed Rutgers University.
+On this day in Christian History, New Jersey’s governor, William Franklin, signs the charter for Queen’s College, New Brunswick, which will later be renamed Rutgers University.

-French anti-Christian philosopher Francois Voltaire utters his famous remark, "If God did not exist, it would be necessary to invent him."
+On this day in Christian History, a French anti-Christian philosopher Francois Voltaire utters his famous remark, “If God did not exist, it would be necessary to invent him.”

-After seven months of searching, American journalist Henry Stanley finally finds Scottish missionary David Livingstone in Ujiji, Central Africa, and utters his famous introduction, "Dr. Livingstone, I presume."
+On this day in Christian History, after seven months of searching, American journalist Henry Stanley finally finds Scottish missionary David Livingstone in Ujiji, Central Africa, and utters his famous introduction, "Dr. Livingstone, I presume."
 The relationship between the two men led to Stanley's conversion and decision to become a missionary

 November 10, 1890